- ¼ cup (40g) sultanas

 - ½ teaspoon mixed spice

-- Place the sultanas, currants, raisins, prune, almonds and sherry in a large bowl and mix to combine.
-Cover with plastic wrap and place in a cool, dark place for 24 hours, stirring occasionally.
+- Place the sultanas, currants, raisins, dates, almonds, mixed spice, sherry and half the brandy in a large bowl and mix to combine.
+Cover with plastic wrap and allow to soak in a cool, dark place for 24 hours, mixing occasionally.

-- Place the butter and sugar in the bowl of an electric mixer and beat for 8–10 minutes or until light and fluffy.
-Add the eggs, one at a time, beating well after each addition, until pale and creamy.
-Add the butter mixture, flour, bicarbonate of soda, breadcrumbs, mixed spice and lemon rind to the fruit mixture and mix well to combine.
+- Place the butter and both the sugars in the bowl of an electric mixer and beat for 8–10 minutes or until pale and creamy.
+Add the eggs, 1 at a time, beating well after each addition.
+Add the butter mixture, half the flour and the breadcrumbs to the soaked fruit and mix to combine.

 donna hay team